samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 ### On what exchange will the TFTs be listed?

-TFTs will be tradable on multiple Cryto Exchanges (anyone supporting ERC20 tokens)
+TFTs will be tradable on multiple Crypto Exchanges (anyone supporting ERC20 tokens)

 ### Can I buy TFT with bank transfer?